stocktwits/slate/source/index.html.md

 # Streams

 <aside class="success">
-All endpoints that require [Partner-Level Access](mailto:api@stocktwits.com) includes extended metadata.
+All endpoints that require <a href='#'>Partner-Level Access</a> includes extended metadata.
 To receive extended access, please contact us about becoming a partner.
 </aside>